 COURSE COORDINATOR: Prof. Larry Henschen

-COURSE INSTRUCTOR: Prof. Wei-Chung Lin (Fall), Nan Jiang (Spring)
+COURSE INSTRUCTOR: Prof. Wei-Chung Lin (Fall), William Hendrix (Winter), Nan Jiang (Winter), Jonathan Gemmell (Spring)

 PREREQUISITES: EECS 110, 111 or any knowledge of any programming language

 - Basic data types, variables, computer arithmetic, expressions, parentheses.

 - Introduction to classes – defining ones own data types

 - Flow of control – sequential, test-and-branch, and iteration.
 Boolean expressions.